sendgrid/docs/source/API_Reference/Web_API_v3/Mail/errors.md

   {% api_error_table_message "Each unique email address in the personalization block should only be included once.
 You have included [email address] more than once."
 "To prevent the same email from being delivered to one recipient multiple times, SendGrid will confirm that you do not duplicate an email address in your request.
 For more information on how you may specify your recipients, please visit our <a href=\"{{root_url}}/Classroom/Send/v3_Mail_Send/personalizations.html\">Classroom</a>." %}
 {% endapi_error_table %}

+{% api_error_table personalizations.subject "" message.personalizations.subject %}
+  {% api_error_table_row 400 %}

+  {% api_error_table_message "The subject of your email must be a string at least one character in length."
+"You are required to include a subject for every email you send, and you may not include an empty subject.
+The minimum length of your subject is one character." %}

+  {% api_error_table_message "The subject is required.
+You can get around this requirement if you use a template with a subject defined."
+"Every email must have a subject.
+This can be accomplished 3 ways: you include a template that has a subject, you define a global subject, or every single personalizations object has a subject." %}

+{% endapi_error_table %}

 {% api_error_table personalizations.categories "" message.personalizations.categories %}
   {% api_error_table_row 400 %}